samuelcolvin/nginx-pages/README.md

 The watch service should now be live (you can check with `systemctl status watch`) and nginx running.

 If you write to `/home/bob/site.zip` the contents should be extracted and then served by nginx.

+Every site build adds a `build.txt` file which gives some details on the most recent build.
+See [https://tutorcruncher.com/build.txt](https://tutorcruncher.com/build.txt) for an example.

 ### Deploying Builds